 Interesting facts about our selection.
-Within the class of teas in China that use the name Mao Feng, there are a number of varieties and names.
+Grown at an elevation of about 700 meters, small farm, this tea was harvested in the first week of April 2017.
 Spring Blossom is a Mao Feng varietal, in this instance, it does not refer to the quality of the leaf.
 It is an early spring tea, generally out by the first week of April.
-It takes a higher fire then most Mao Fengs and the result is a bit less vegetal flavor.
+It takes a higher basket fire and the result is a bit less vegetal flavor and its liquor is clear.
 Tea was grown near Fuzhou in Fujian Province.

 Taste profile.
 Offers very pleasing nutty and vegetal notes to the palate, with hints of chestnut.
-The higher fire processing pushes this tea to a round toasty flavor and a sweet, clean finish.
-Being a green tea, it has vegetal notes yet it has been pushed toward sweetness with just vegetal under currents.
+The higher fire processing pushes this tea to a clean, toasty flavor and a sweet finish.
+Being a green tea, it has very light vegetal notes yet it has been pushed toward more sweet notes with little or no astringency.
+This tea goes very well with food.

 Brewing suggestions.
-Use 3-4 grams, a rounded tablespoon, of leaf to 8-12 ounces of water at temperature 185-195 F. Steep for two minutes to yield a flavorful cup.
-Go longer if you want more body.
+Use 3-4 grams or a rounded tablespoon of leaf for 8-12 ounces.
+Water temperature is best at 185-205 degrees F. Steep for two minutes to yield a flavorful cup.
+This tea can be steeped for a longer period if more body is desired.
 Will offer multiple steeps.

 Silk Road Teas is an award-winning purveyor of rare and artisan teas.
 Every year, we travel extensively in China, visiting small farms, out-of-the-way tea markets, cooperatives and specialty tea companies to find teas that offer our customers the highest quality and a distinctive taste experience.
 As a result, our teas are widely recognized for their variety and unparalleled quality.
 Quite simply, you won't find a finer tea anywhere.
 Satisfaction guaranteed.